Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Handling query clauses

-Given a query clause, the \textbf{SepIndeQ} rule is devised to \emph{remove the isolated variables} from the clause through \emph{separating i) the surface literal containing both the isolated variables and chained variables and ii) the literals guarded by the surface literal} from the query clause.
-By `a literal $L_1$ is guarded by a literal $L$', we mean that~$L$ acts as a guard of $L_1$, viz.~the literal $L$ is a negative flat literal and $\Var(L_1) \subseteq \Var(L)$.
+The \textbf{SepIndeQ} rule is devised to \emph{remove the isolated variables} from a query clause through \emph{separating i) the surface literal containing both the isolated variables and chained variables and ii) the literals guarded by this surface literal} from the query clause.
+By `a literal $L_1$ is guarded by a literal $L$', we mean that~$L$ acts as a guard of $L_1$, viz., the literal $L$ is a negative flat literal and $\Var(L_1) \subseteq \Var(L)$.

 An isolated variable satisfies the following condition: \begin{rem} Suppose $Q$ is a query clause, and $x$ is an isolated variable in $Q$.
 Further suppose $L_1$ and $L_2$ are $x$-occurring surface literals in $Q$.
-Then, $\Var(L_1) = \Var(L_2)$. \end{rem} \begin{proof} We prove this claim by contradiction.
+Then, $\Var(L_1) = \Var(L_2)$. \end{rem} \begin{proof} We prove the claim by contradiction.
 Suppose $\Var(L_1) \neq \Var(L_2)$.
-The fact that $x \in \Var(L_1) \cap \Var(L_2)$ implies that $x$ is a chained variable, which contradicts the assumption.
-Hence, if an isolated variable occurs in multiple surface literals, then, these surface literals contains the same variables. \end{proof}
+The facts that $x \in \Var(L_1) \cap \Var(L_2)$ and $L_1$ and $L_2$ are surface literals imply that $x$ is a chained variable, which contradicts the assumption that $x$ is an isolated variable. \end{proof}

 Lemmas \ref{lem:sep1_conlusion} and \ref{lem:sep2_conlusion} claim that applying the \textbf{SepDeQ} and \textbf{SepIndeQ} rules to a query clause derives new \emph{query clauses}, therefore the separation rules can be recursively applied to query clauses.
 We use \textbf{Q-Sep} to denote the procedure of recursively applying the \textbf{SepDeQ} and \textbf{SepIndeQ} rules to a query clause.